-- 10.1 Subject to clause 10.2, the Barrister will keep confidential all information provided to the Barrister in connection with the Case. - 10.2 The Barrister may only disclose Information if and to the extent that: - (a) disclosure is required by law; - (b) disclosure is authorised by the Solicitor or Lay Client: - (c) disclosure is required by the professional rules applicable to Barristers practising in England and Wales; or - (d) the Information is already in the public domain other than as a result of breach by the Barrister of the Barrister's obligations.
+10.1 Subject to clause 10.2, the Barrister shall keep confidential all information provided to the Barrister in connection with the Case ("Information").

+10.2 The Barrister may only disclose Information if and to the extent that:

+- (a) disclosure is required by law; - (b) disclosure is authorised by the Solicitor or Lay Client; - (c) disclosure is required by the professional rules applicable to Barristers practising in England and Wales; - (d) the Information is already in the public domain other than as a result of breach by the Barrister of the Barrister's obligations; or - (e) disclosure is made to a pupil or mini-pupil of the Barrister.